osshalakhina/expenses-react/README.md

 ### About project:

-This project was done according to the lectures on udemy [Modern React from zero to pro](https://www.udemy.com/course/react-np/learn/lecture/30525074?start=15#overview).
+This project was done according to the lectures on udemy ['Modern React from zero to pro'](https://www.udemy.com/course/react-np/learn/lecture/30525074?start=15#overview).
 It is app on React where we can create expenses which was done during few years.

 ### Tehnology: